runthings-dev/runthings-taxonomy-template-selector/readme.txt

 Assign custom templates to categories and other taxonomies, similar to how WordPress page templates work.

 Template selection is automatically enabled for all public taxonomies.
 Edit any term to choose a custom template.

+**Features:**

+* Zero configuration - works out of the box for all public taxonomies
+* Choose templates per-term from the term edit screen
+* Works with categories, tags, and custom taxonomies
+* Backwards compatible with legacy "Category Template:" headers
+* Lightweight with no dependencies

 == Installation ==